eo2cube/odcbox/README.md

 ./docker_stop
 ```

-To fully clean your docker environment from images pulled for `odc_box` and to allow a fresh re-deploy, run
+To fully clean your docker environment from images pulled for `eo2cube_box` and to allow a fresh re-deploy, run

 ```
 ./docker_clean